 The Canadian mutual fund trust is a very common Canadian investment structure.
 For all the advantages that the trust entity offers under Canadian law, the U.S. expat should be aware that utilization of this type of entity may not necessarily be sound planning from a U.S. tax perspective.
 For instance, an entity that is characterized as a trust for Canadian tax purposes can be classified as a business entity for U.S. tax purposes that is akin to a corporation if the trust operates a business.

 Such characterization under U.S. tax law may trigger the U.S. anti-deferral regimes, such as the “controlled foreign corporation” regime, the new “global intangible low-taxed income” regime, or the “passive foreign investment company” regime, both of which are generally designed to prevent taxpayers from deferring U.S. tax by shifting income to foreign entities.
 Careful planning is often needed to ensure that these regimes do not subject your income to highly punitive U.S. federal tax rates.

 U.S. Tax Reporting Considerations

 It is important to keep in mind that in addition to the U.S. tax implications associated with the above activities, additional tax reporting obligations may also arise as a result of other activities in Canada.
-In addition to the Forms 3520 and 8621 discussed above with respect to foreign trusts and PFICs, some of the other common forms associated with investment or other financial activities abroad include:
+In addition to the Forms 3520 and 8621 discussed above with respect to foreign trusts and PFICs, some of the other common forms associated with the investment or other financial activities abroad include:

 - Form 5471: must be filed by certain shareholders of foreign corporations